AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-001-michael-feathers.md

 Written by Alexandra Moxin

 Share via: Facebook Twitter Email Reddit

-Welcome to the Advance Tech Podcast bringing you advanced technology and open source news you won’t hear in the mainstream media.
-Hosted by Alexandra Moxin and Adam Dymitruk.
-We promote technical and industry expertise, give you unparalleled access to industry experts and we believe in and promote gender parity in tech.
-We aim to give you the unbiased truth in advanced technology and show where its going.

-In our weekly format we’ll review notable tech and startup news, provide tutorials and interview a special guest.

 “Symbiosis is a way of seeing organizations that reflects the reality of our impact on software and its impact upon us.” – Michael Feathers